sunknudsen/privacy-guides/how-to-encrypt-sign-and-decrypt-messages-using-pgp-on-macos/README.md

 Contributors: Sun Knudsen <https://github.com/sunknudsen>
 Reviewers:
 Publication date: 2020-06-18T00:00:00.000Z
+Listed: true
 -->

 # How to encrypt, sign and decrypt messages using PGP on macOS

 [![How to encrypt, sign and decrypt messages using PGP on macOS - YouTube](how-to-encrypt-sign-and-decrypt-messages-using-pgp-on-macos.png)](https://www.youtube.com/watch?v=mE8fL5Fu8x8 "How to encrypt, sign and decrypt messages using PGP on macOS - YouTube")

 > WARNING: this is a getting started guide.
-For a hardened guide, see https://github.com/drduh/YubiKey-Guide.
+For a hardened guide, see [https://github.com/drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide).

 ## Installation guide